R-Najjar/RiboSplitter/README.md

 samples= filter (isoforms, event_id %in% possibleframe ) %>%
   mutate (grp= as.factor (group))

-# Run beta binomial model, adjustment for multiple hypotheses testing, and create event-level dataset (each row is a splicing event)
+# This will run beta binomial model, adjust for multiple hypotheses testing, and create event-level dataset (each row is a splicing event)
 diff_events= event_level (samples, details2)
 ```